dragonflydb/dragonfly/README.md

 For dragonfly-native replication, we are planning to design a distributed log format that will support order of magnitude higher speeds when replicating.

-After replication and failover feature we will continue with other Redis commands from APIs 3,4 and 5.
+After the replication and failover feature we will continue with other Redis commands from APIs 3,4 and 5.

 Please see [API readiness doc](docs/api_status.md) for the current status of Dragonfly.